szvidzwa-pixel/toxscreen-risk-prioritization/README.md

 # ToxScreen Risk Prioritization

-ToxScreen is a recruiter-ready machine learning project for early-stage compound safety screening.
+ToxScreen is a machine learning project for early-stage compound safety screening.
 It predicts whether a small-molecule drug candidate is likely to be toxic or non-toxic using the ClinTox benchmark and turns model outputs into an operational triage recommendation.

 ## Core story